raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

 ## Run Minecraft

-To run Minecraft double click the desktop icon or enter `minecraft-pi` in the terminal.
+To run Minecraft, double click the desktop icon or enter `minecraft-pi` in the terminal.

 ![](images/mcpi-start.png)